You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Predictive analytical CRM

-Predictive analytics picks up where descriptive and diagnostic analytics leaves off.
-It isn’t only a look at the past, but uses that data to try and forecast the future.
-This is great for planning marketing campaigns and sales pushes.
+Predictive analytics picks up where descriptive and diagnostic analytics leave off.
+It isn't only a look at the past but uses that data to try and forecast the future.
+This is great for planning marketing campaigns and sales push.

 Predictive analytical CRM examples